jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_4.rst

 what is next?
 *************************************************************************************

-:ref:`Would you like to see more examples of the truth table?<truth table: Binary Operations 5>`
+:ref:`Would you like to see more examples of the truth table?<truth table: Binary Operations Examples>`

 ----